mikeprivette/NIST-to-Tech/README.md

 ## Contributing

 Please feel free to fork and/or add issues/PRs to help make this work better for everyone.\
-I have no affiliation with any vendors listed here, so feel free to challenge and/or move things around.\
+Feel free to challenge categorizations and move things around where it makes sense.\
 If anyone has a better way to display this, I'm all ears! 👂

 ## Discoverability